• Menu

 A meatless “Tofurky” roast (WikiMedia Commons)

-So let’s “talk turkey” about our Turkey Day logistics.
+So let’s “talk turkey” about Turkey Day logistics.
 That includes vegans and vegetarians who don’t eat actual turkeys!
-For many of us, based on what we already know about living through this pandemic, Thanksgiving 2020 may be unfolding as follows:

-2. Your holiday Meal Plan and Shopping List may be less ambitious than in previous years; COINCIDENTALLY,
+2. Your holiday Meal Plan and Shopping List are key tools.
+Hey!
+There’s an app for that!
+COINCIDENTALLY,

 • Make your own turkey bone broth and/or stock: Don’t let these nourishing and valuable parts of the turkey go to waste!